-MassCore Framework Massachusetts High School Program of Studies SUBJECT UNITS NOTES English Language Arts 4 Units Mathematics 4 Units Including completion of Algebra II or the Integrated Mathem equivalent.
+MassCore Framework Massachusetts High School Program of Studies SUBJECT UNITS NOTES NOTES English Language Arts 4 Units Mathematics 4 Units Including completion of Algebra II or the Integrated Mathematics equivalent.
 A mathematics course during senior year is recommended for all students.
-Students may substitute one un Computer Science that includes rigorous mathematical conce and aligns with the Digital Literacy and Computer Science standards for a mathematics course.
-Science 3 Units of lab-based science based MassCore science credit.
-Students may substitute one unit of History and Social Science y and Social Science 3 Units Including U.S. History and World History.
+Students may substitute one unit of Computer Science that includes rigorous mathematical concepts and aligns with the Digital Literacy and Computer Science standards for a mathematics course.
+Science 3 Units of lab-based science Coursework in technology/engineering courses may also count for MassCore science credit.
+Students may substitute one unit of Computer Science that includes rigorous scientific concepts and aligns with the Digital Literacy and Computer Science standards for a laboratory science course.
+History and Social Science 3 Units Including U.S. History and World History.
 Foreign Language 2 Units Of the same language.
-Physical Education As required by law 8 Arts 1 Unit Note - Students enrolled in a state-approved Career and Technical Education program of studies have the option of opting out of Art and still fulfill MassCore.
-Additional Core Courses onal Core Courses 5 Units Other additional coursework (including Career and Technical Education) or any of the above.
+Physical Education As required by law "Physical education shall be taught as a required subject in all grades for all students" (M.G.L. c.71 §3).
+Arts 1 Unit Note - Students enrolled in a state-approved Career and Technical Education program of studies have the option of opting out of Art and still fulfill MassCore.
+Additional Core Courses 5 Units Other additional coursework (including Career and Technical Education) or any of the above.
 Note: Most students majoring in CTE will take more than 5 units in a CTE program of study.